Boaz and Jachin: Josephus

 According to the first-century Romano-Jewish scholar Josephus' book Antiquities of the Jews, Jachin (Hebrew יָכִין yakin "He/it will establish") stood on the right on the portico of Solomon's Temple, while Boaz (Hebrew בֹּעַז boʿaz "In him/it [is] strength") stood on the left, and the two were made by a Canaanite craftsman named Hiram.
-An explanatory note by William Whiston on paragraph 6 of the same chapter, explains this as agreeing with the opinion of the Jewish commentators.
+An explanatory note by William Whiston on paragraph 6 of the same chapter, explains this as agreeing with the opinion of the other Jewish commentators.

 Opposing view

 Carl Watzinger (1877-1948), a German archaeologist, assuming that the point of view was in the east looking toward the temple, reversed this traditional placement of the pillars in a drawing of the temple which has been used by subsequent sources including Encyclopaedia Judaica.
 Due to this, some recent sources place Jachin to the north and Boaz to the south, contrary to the older tradition.